nataliamadridb/281-Assignments/Final Project/Results.md

 ## 1. Empirical Strategy

-This analysis examines how monetary policy shocks affect firm-level investment, with heterogeneity based on firms' exposure to physical climate risk.
+This paper examines how monetary policy shocks affect firm-level investment, with heterogeneity based on firms' exposure to physical climate risk.
 The baseline regression is specified as:

 log_investment_it = β₁ (climate_risk_i × MPS_t) + β₂ log(size_it) + α_i + ε_it